adrianchinghc/standup/README.md

 # Standup Bot

 ## Setup
-* Sign up an account for standup bot
+* Sign up a HipChat account for standup bot with the name `Standup`
-* Ensure all environment variables are setup on Heroku
+* Ensure all environment variables are setup
 * Instruction for adding Standup Bot to [private room](#joining-private-room) and [public room](#joining-public-room)
 * Add users to respective authorization groups by sending this command to Standup Bot's private chatroom
   - `auth add USER GROUP`